xagyg/InvariantAgent2/README.md

 This is philosophically different from most current agent frameworks, which typically treat the LLM itself as the governing entity.

 In InvariantAgent:
-- invariants define boundaries,
+- invariants define boundaries
-- the runtime governs execution,
+- the runtime governs execution
-- planners generate decisions,
+- planners generate decisions
-- and tools perform actions.
+- tools perform actions

 ## Architecture